On zero-divisors of semimodules and semialgebras: Introduction

 \section{Introduction}

-The main scope of this paper is to investigate zero-divisors of semimodules and semialgebras.
-In this paper, all semirings are commutative and possess nonzero identity and all semimodules are unital.
+The concept of zero-divisors in ring theory was one of the main concepts that Fraenkel introduced in his paper \cite{Fraenkel1914} in 1914 \cite[p.
+59]{Kleiner2007}.
+Vandiver introduced the concept of zero-divisors in semirings in his 1934 paper \cite{Vandiver1934}, where he introduced the algebraic structure of semirings itself as well \cite{Golan1999}.
+The main purpose of the current paper is to focus on zero-divisors in semimodules and semialgebras and continue our study of these elements in our 2016 paper \cite{Nasehpour2016}.
+Before proceeding to explain what we do in this paper, it is important to clarify, from the beginning, what we mean by a semiring in this paper.

+In this paper, by a semiring, we understand an algebraic structure, consisting of a nonempty set $S$ with two operations of addition and multiplication such that $(S,+)$ is a commutative monoid with the identity element $0$, $(S,\cdot)$ is a commutative monoid with identity element $1 \not= 0$, multiplication distributes over addition, i.e. $a\cdot (b+c) = a \cdot b + a \cdot c$ for all $a,b,c \in S$ and finally the element $0$ is the absorbing element of the multiplication, i.e. $s \cdot 0=0$ for all $s\in S$.
+Semimodules over semirings are defined similar to the concept of modules over rings in module theory \cite[Chap.
+14]{Golan1999}.
+For semirings and semimodules and their applications, refer to the books \cite{Golan1999, Golan2003, GondranMinoux2008, HebischWeinert1998}.

+Let us recall that for a semiring $S$ and a nonzero $S$-semimodule $M$, an element $s\in S$ is called a zero-divisor on $M$, if there is a nonzero $m\in M$ such that $sm =0$.
+Section \ref{sec:zdm} of the paper is devoted to the zero-divisors of semimodules.
 A classical result in commutative algebra states that if $R$ is a commutative ring with a nonzero identity, $f$ is a zero-divisor on $R[X]$, then $f$ can be annihilated by a nonzero constant $b\in R$ \cite[Theorem 2]{McCoy1942}.
-The main motivation of this paper is to investigate semialgebras having McCoy's property in the following sense:
+In Theorem \ref{mccoysemigroupsemimodule}, we show the following: